jonboulle/nstack-docs/quick_start/module.rst

   api: |
     numChars : Text -> Integer

-We're going to focus on the ``api`` section, where you tell NStack which of the methods in your ``service.py`` you want to turn into methods on NStack, and their input and output schemas (also known as types).
+We're going to focus on the ``api`` section, where you tell NStack which of the functions in your ``service.py`` you want to turn into functions on NStack, and their input and output schemas (also known as types).

-.. note:: The schema -- or type -- system is a key feature of NStack that lets you define the sort of data your method can take as input, and produce as output.
+.. note:: The schema -- or type -- system is a key feature of NStack that lets you define the sort of data your function can take as input, and produce as output.
 This helps you ensure that your module can be reused and works as intended in production.

-In this instance, we want to expose one method, ``numChars``, which takes ``Text`` and returns an ``Integer``.
+In this instance, we want to expose one function, ``numChars``, which takes ``Text`` and returns an ``Integer``.

 Step 2: ``build``